Nimus74/deepguard-rl-cybersecurity/README.md

 ---

+## Key Results

+Main findings from the experiments:

+• Deterministic attackers (maximal_attack) are easier to learn than stochastic attackers.

+• SARSA performs reasonably well in small environments but shows degeneracy as the state space grows.

+• DDQN scales better with environment complexity thanks to neural generalization.

+• Correct evaluation of the hack_rate metric requires episode-based computation using the reward signal.

+---

 ## Experimental Setup

 The experiments were performed using the `gym-idsgame` environment, which simulates attacker–defender interactions in simplified network infrastructures.